Rational points on modular curves via maps to elliptic curves with rank zero: Illustrative example

 This can be accomplished using our intrinsic \texttt{RatPtsFromMaps} or, because the genus is relatively low, by directly taking the preimage of $(0:1:0)$ in Magma, which gives a zero dimensional scheme whose rational points can be determined by calling \texttt{RationalPoints}.

 In the previous step, we determined that $X_G$ has exactly three rational points.
 The LMFDB page for this modular curve includes the canonical model and the $j$-map from this model to $\P^1$.
 To avoid recomputing the $j$-map, which can be done using our intrinsic \texttt{ComputeJ} but is time intensive, we instead perform a point search on the LMFDB's model to find the three rational points and evaluate their images under the provided $j$-map.
 Doing so, we find that two of the points have the CM $j$-invariant $j = 0$ and one has the non-CM $j$-invariant $j = -2^2 \cdot 3^7 \cdot 5^3 \cdot 439^3$.
 The total time for handling this case was 31.58 seconds.
+If we do not use the LMFDB's model and compute the $j$-map using \texttt{ComputeJ}, an additional 1289.87 seconds are required.